15 years later, gay couple recalls their role in Massachusetts' historic marriage ruling

 The broader fight for LGBTQ equality, however, continues, warned Sarah Warbelow, legal director for the Human Rights Campaign, a national LGBTQ rights group.

-“Right before marriage equality and through marriage equality, we have had more than 500 bills in four states aimed at undermining the rights of LGBTQ people,” she said.
+“Right before marriage equality and through marriage equality, we have had more than 500 bills in 40 states aimed at undermining the rights of LGBTQ people,” she said.

 Warbelow also pointed to recent bills in Kansas and Oklahoma that would give faith-based adoption agencies the ability to deny adoption to gay and lesbian couples.

-Note: Correction: A previous version of this article misquoted Sarah Warbelow.
-She said we've had "more than 500 bills in 40 states aimed at undermining the rights of LGBTQ people" — not "four states."